Mingzuyu-Pan/Mingzuyu-Pan.github.io/_pages/about.md

 <style>
 body { font-family: 'Lora', serif !important; }
-h1, h2, h3, h4, h5, h6, nav, .navbar { font-family: 'Inter', sans-serif !important; }
+h1, h2, h3, h4, h5, h6, nav, nav *, .navbar, .navbar *, header, header * { font-family: 'Inter', sans-serif !important; }
 .social a i { font-size: 1.5rem !important; }
 </style>

-I am a PhD student in the [Bioinformatics and Genomics](https://www.huck.psu.edu/graduate-programs/bioinformatics-and-genomics) program at Penn State, advised by [Zachary Szpiech](https://szpiech.github.io/).
+I am a fourth year PhD student in the [Bioinformatics and Genomics](https://www.huck.psu.edu/graduate-programs/bioinformatics-and-genomics) program at Penn State, advised by [Zachary Szpiech](http://szpiech.com/).
 My broad research interests fall into two areas: theoretical population genetics and evolutionary human genetics.
 During my PhD, I have been focusing on the theory and methods of runs of homozygosity (ROH) and am deeply curious about the landscape of deleterious mutation load.
 I work with both empirical and simulated data and have extensive experience with [SLiM](https://messerlab.org/slim/) for forward-in-time simulation.
 Beyond these core areas, I am also drawn to spatial population genetics and conservation genetics.

 Before coming to Penn State, I completed my Bachelor of Science in Mathematics and Applied Mathematics at [Beijing Normal University](https://english.bnu.edu.cn/).
 During the final years of my undergraduate studies, I worked with [Jackson Champer](https://jchamper.github.io/) at Peking University, where I began my research career through computational simulation of gene drives.